eoineoineoin/glTF_Physics_Blender_Exporter/README.md

 ## Installation

-1. Clone this repository or download the zip.
+1. Download a zip file from the [releases](releases) page.
 2. Launch Blender.
-3. Navigate to Edit → Preferences → Addons and click the "Install" button.
+3. Navigate to Edit → Preferences → Add-ons and click the "Install" button.
-4. Select the file addons/KHR\_rigid\_bodies.py from this repo
+4. Select the zip file you downloaded.
 5. Browse to and enable the addon "Import-Export: KHR\_rigid\_bodies"

 Once installed and enabled, the exporter extension is ready to use.
 When exporting a glTF file (using the "File" → "Export" → "glTF 2.0" menu in Blender) the plugin can be enabled by enabling it in the "Exporter Extensions" setting of the file selection: